TMJ Therapy for Patients in Columbus, Ohio

 We use our mouths for many activities: talking, eating, yawning, laughing.
 When we are not engaged in these, we need to allow our jaw muscles and joints to relax.
-Many people have developed habits that do not permit their jaw muscles or joints to relax sufficiently.
+Many people have developed habits that prevent their jaw muscles or joints from relaxing sufficiently.
 The TMJ therapy steps listed below will help you learn how to relax these muscles and joints—and reduce the jaw pain you are experiencing.

 - Apply moist heat for 20 minutes two to four times each day.
 Wet a towel with very warm water, keeping it warm by wrapping it around a hot water bottle or by placing a piece of plastic wrap and a heating pad over it.
 The towel also can be rewarmed in a microwave oven or under very warm tap water.

 - Use the combination of heat and ice two to four times each day.
 Apply the heat as recommended above for 10 minutes, then lightly brush the painful area with an ice cube wrapped in a thin washcloth.
 Repeat this sequence four or five times.